British Rail Class 456: South West Trains and South Western Railway

 All units were refurbished by South West Trains.

 In August 2017, all 456 units transferred to the new South Western franchisee, South Western Railway.

-South Western Railway withdrew the Class 456 fleet from service on 17 January 2022.
+South Western Railway subsequently withdrew the Class 456 fleet from service on 17 January 2022.

 Refurbishment

-In March 2005, No. 456006 was hauled away to Wolverton where it was studied for corrosion assessment.
+In March 2005, No. 456006 was hauled to Wolverton where it was studied for corrosion assessment.
 This caused some doubt as to whether they would be refurbished.
 However, in a statement in April 2006 Southern said the class would receive a 'refresh', which meant they would not receive a refurbishment as major as the 455s, since the 456s are 10 years newer and already have high-backed seats (although of a different design).
 Also, new CCTV cameras and flooring were installed; this was not mentioned on the original refurbishment plan.

 All units were instead 'refreshed' and were painted into Southern green colours.
 No. 456006 was completed in a one-off promotional livery for rail safety on the Southern network.
 456013 had an experimental cab-cooling system installed and 456022 had some experimental air-conditioning fitted, in an effort to make drivers' jobs more comfortable.

 Southern removed the toilets from the trains, to provide more capacity.
 Despite this the Class 456 EMU trains lost two seats from each pair, due to a space being cleared for wheelchairs and pushchairs.

 After the units transferred to South West Trains, a full refurbishment commenced in Wolverton where Class 456s received a new exterior livery and also a refurbished interior with new seating.